 - Print Margins

-While potential licensees and manufactures are interested in how the inventions work and are assembled, you must first draw their attention to your product.
-That is where standard patent drawings take a back seat to flashier, advertisement type illustrations such as 3-D renderings and virtual prototypes which make your invention real and attractive.
+While potential licensees and manufacturers are interested in how the inventions work and are assembled, you must first draw their attention to your product.
+That is where standard patent drawings take a back seat to flashier, advertisement-based illustrations like 3-D renderings and virtual prototypes which make your invention real.

-Compared to the total cost of the patent application process, drawings are relatively inexpensive and go a long way toward insuring a broad scope of protection for your invention.
-So, although they are not free, submission of several professional, detailed, quality drawings are a smart investment.
+Compared to the total cost of the patent application process, drawings are relatively inexpensive and go a long way toward ensuring a broad scope of protection for your invention.
+So the submission of several professional, detailed, quality drawings are a smart investment.

 Truth About Provisional Patent Applications

-A poorly completed provisional patent application will at best provide you with no benefit.
-At worse, it can be used as evidence that as of the date of filing the provisional patent application, there really was no invention or that the invention was only an idea and therefore not eligible for protection.
+A poorly completed provisional patent application will, at best, provide you with no benefit.
+At the worst, it can be used as evidence that as of the date of filing the provisional patent application, there really was no invention or that the invention was only an idea and therefore not eligible for protection.